• Skip to primary navigation

 Côte d’Azur’s most beautiful villages

-And if you’re looking for even more beautiful places to visit, the region is full of charming medieval villages such as..:
+And if you’re looking for even more beautiful places to visit, the region is full of charming medieval villages.
+Check out our article on the most beautiful villages on the French Riviera, including:

 • Èze and its exotic garden